cupliz/medical-calculators/README.md

 Local web app +  local web server: `yarn dev` or `npm run dev` which runs 2 above scripts in parallel.
 You can also run above scripts  2 different terminals or in parallel with `&&`

-You can ask me about access rights to surge in Slack or email (gbarkhatov@gmail.com).

 Deploy to stable http://medical-calc.surge.sh: `yarn deploy` or `npm run deploy`.
 This builds the project with `yarn build` or `npm run build`, then deploys with `yarn surge` or `npm run surge`, then removes `/build` dist with `yarn clean` or `npm run clean`

 Deploy to dev http://medical-calc-dev.surge.sh: `yarn deploy:dev` or `npm run deploy:dev`.
 This builds the project with `yarn build` or `npm run build`, then deploys with `yarn surge:dev` or `npm run surge:dev`, then removes `/build` dist with `yarn clean` or `npm run clean`